 What kind of people live in co-op housing?

-There are some housing co-ops that are specially geared toa particular kind of resident, however.
-Some co-ops focus on artistic communities, other elderly communities, while others are geared toward families.
+There are some housing co-ops that are specially geared to a particular kind of resident, however.
+Some co-ops focus on artistic communities, others on elderly communities, while yet others are geared toward families.

 How popular is co-op housing in Canada?